teaforthecat/bones/README.md

 ### Errors

 Hopefully you will be able to see the full lifecycle of a request to the `:processed` state.
-If you do see errors the only answer right I have right now is to restart the whole repl.
+If you do see errors the only answer I have right now is to restart the whole repl.
+Please let me know if you do see errors.